KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 Likewise:

-> Religious traditions are not “fractals of the same whole” in any strict technical sense.
+> Religious traditions are not "fractals of the same whole" in any strict technical sense.
 They are better understood as **partial articulations of deeper structural patterns**, filtered through time, culture, language, ritual, and perceptual limitation.

 This avoids two opposite errors: